sassoftware/sas-econometrics-examples/README.md

 ## Contents
 ### HMM Procedure
 - PDF manual in the `docs` folder.
+- SAS code for the 'Getting Started' example and four additional examples are located in the `examples` folder.
 - Example 20.4 utilizes `finitelearn.sas7bdat` for pretrained results.
 Use **learn in=finitelearn** to view results instantly.

 ### MARKETATTRIBUTION Procedure